Tech Tips

 3. Change the top margin to 3 inches and click OK.

-4. Click Layout ribbon > Page Setup group > Breaks button, then in the drop-down select Section Break: Continuous.
-This creates a single line section at the top of the document where your cursor is, and the rest of the document is section two.
+4. Click Layout ribbon > Page Setup group > Breaks button, then in the drop-down select Continuous Section Break.
+This creates a section break on the same page at the top of the document where your cursor is, and the rest of the document is section two.

 Changing Page Orientation for Exhibits